wpmetabox/docsv2/docs/tutorials/create-faqs-page-mb-views.md

 ![Created custom fields appear in the post editor](https://i.imgur.com/4ZKQO6n.png)

-## Step 3: Display the FAQs on the page
+## 3. Displaying the FAQs on the page

 There are two methods to show the FAQs information on the FAQs page: using MB Views or using a PHP file.